jimmychimmyy/MachineLearningNotes/README.md

 However, you must be careful in choosing your evaluation metric.
 The classification accuracy metric performs poorly in certain cases such as when the training data is skewed (e.g. 90% true, 10% false).
 When your training data is skewed, your model may decide to classify all instances as true since it appears most often.
 This would still give you a 90% classification accuracy, but would render our model useless.

 Therefore in this case, another evaluation metric, a confusion matrix can be used to determine the performance of our model.

+#### What is weight and bias?

+Weights and biases are the parameters that your model "learn".

+Weights and biases are randomly initialize before training and are adjusted during training to minimize the cost function.

+#### What is a cost function? (a.k.a error or loss)

+A cost function measures how close our predicted values are to the actual values.
+We want to minimize the cost function to minimize errors.

+###### need to do more research on cost function

 #### What is the process of applying ML?
 1. Define the problem